xlanor/hummingbird/docs/theming.md

 ## Example
 A `theme.json` for the default theme is provided here.
-Note the colors may be out of date, an effort is made to ensure all possible fields are represented in this example.
+Note the colors may be out of date, but an effort is made to ensure all possible fields are represented in this example.

 ```json